 It was a full-on love-fest from nearly every media outlet, even beyond sports.
-And from an XP standpoint, we thought it was hybrid perfection, built for both the fans there IRL and the fans at home, but — importantly — built differently for each, and with a very thoughtful approach that began with how each audience would want to experience the game.
+From an experiential standpoint, it was hybrid perfection, built for both the fans there IRL and the fans at home.
+But — importantly — built differently for each.
+And with a very thoughtful approach that began with how each audience would want to experience the game.

 You know you nailed it when your on-field talent is as excited about being there as your paying ticket-holders.
 David Ortiz was dressed in a sweater vest and pageboy cap, à la the movie’s character Thomas Mann, played by James Earl Jones.

 The whole experience was one of those magical moments where life felt like a movie and actually exceeded expectations.
 And, it was helped along by a glorious sunset and a walk-off home run by Tim Anderson that gave the White Sox a dramatic win.
 It could not have been scripted better.
-We find that when you are careful, as Kevin Costner puts it, the universe conspires in your favor.
-And that’s what happened in Iowa last week, at a much needed time for all of us.
+When you’re careful, as Kevin Costner puts it, the universe conspires in your favor.
+And that’s what happened in Iowa last week, at a much-needed time for all of us.

 As you know, one of our favorite rules of XP is, “always leave ‘em wanting more.”
 Nicely done, MLB.
 We do want more.
-And, this just in: Next year’s Field of Dreams has been announced between the Chicago Cubs and the Cincinnati Reds.
+And, this just in: Next year’s Field of Dreams will be between the Chicago Cubs and the Cincinnati Reds.
 Thanks to all the recent hype, “Field of Dreams” will be coming to a TV screen near you (no word on a release date, sadly).